supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - For ensuring isolation property, don't read changes by uncommitted transactions.
 - Serializability ensures isolation property and consistency of a schedule and consistency of database (assuming that no failure occurs).

-- Transaction is analogous to processes in Operating systems.
+- Transactions are analogous to processes in Operating systems.
 - Scheduler component takes care of concurrency control.
 - Every serial schedule is also a concurrent schedule.
 - For serializability, commit operation is irrelevant.